Compute Engine

 instance.

-Dictionaries define functions and symbols (in options.dictionaries
+Identifier tables define functions and symbols (in options.ids

 The order of the dictionaries matter: the definitions from the later ones